top of page

 Look up, because your smartphone is not just a tool for scrolling through those 'inspiring' quotes on Instagram or taking those cool pictures of holding the Tower of Pisa.
 With the right apps, it can enhance your travel experience.
 Install navigation apps like Google Maps or Citymapper to avoid playing “guess where we are” with your travel buddy.

 Many cell phone plans have temporary international options that you can upgrade to for a month, which aren't that expensive.
 If you don't have that option, try purchasing an eSIM card (if it's compatible with your device) or a physical SIM card.
 Companies like Vodafone offer cell phone plans that are valid in most of Europe and last for a month.
 I purchased the 50GB plan and was able to use Google Maps, surf the internet, and even use my phone as a hotspot, and still had gigabytes to spare.
-Also, many museums and monuments in Europe require you to purchase tickets online, so having internet access beyond hotel Wi-Fi is essential.

 Consider using translation apps.
 English is often spoken, but you’ll also encounter situations where needing to ask for directions in broken French as you point awkwardly may lead to unforeseen comedy—like when you accidentally order a dessert that looks more like an art project than food.